(As Mil e Uma Noites)

 And then there are segments that are purely fantastical in nature.
 The Men with Hard-Ons is a satiric piece that depicts the bankers and economists who were brought in to enforce austerity where a magician appears offering a spell that heals their erectile dysfunction, causing them to become happy once again and ease off the financial burdens they impose.
 The Tears of the Judge has a judge trying a case held in an open-air arena and finding that a simple case between a landlord and tenant has a chain of causes that each affect the other’s actions, including the appearances of a talking pantomime cow, masked mischief makers, a deaf woman and a genie.

 I was sporadically amused by Arabian Nights but mostly felt bored by it.
 It is too long and indulgent.
 If Miguel Gomes was seeking to make something that took a snapshot of the effects of Portuguese austerity then he fails as many of the stories do not even intersect with it at all.
-Moreover, none of the stories are constructed as drama or even reach any resolution – they are more amiably ambling portraits of people and their lives that mostly chart mundane happenings.
+Moreover, none of the stories are constructed as drama or even reach any resolution – they are more amiably ambling portraits of people and their lives.

 Crucially though, if Miguel Gomes were seeking to mimic the type of Arabian Nights storytelling, then as the equivalent of Scheherazade he would almost certainly have lost his life well before the first night was up.
 By the time I was making my way through Volume Two: The Desolate Ones, which is singly the most dull and uninteresting of the films, I was finding my dedication to watching the whole of Arabian Nights a hard slog and gritting my teeth at the fact that I still had the equivalent of yet another two hour film to watch after that.